ruricolist/kiln/README.md

 There is an internal “path” defining which systems to check for scripts.
-The first system on the path is always `local-scripts`, so defining a file at `~/common-lisp/local-scripts/myscript.lisp` or `~/quicklisp/local-projects/local-scripts/myscripts.lisp` implicitly makes `myscript` accessible with Kiln, either as subcommands of the Kiln executable (so `$ kiln myscript`) or through multicall.
+The first system on the path is always `local-scripts`, so defining a file at `~/common-lisp/local-scripts/myscript.lisp` or `~/quicklisp/local-projects/local-scripts/myscript.lisp` implicitly makes `myscript` accessible with Kiln, either as subcommands of the Kiln executable (so `$ kiln myscript`) or through multicall.

 ### Kiln path

-Kiln looks in `local-scripts` by default, but other systems to search can be added via a `KILN_PATH_SYSTEMS` environment variable, with `PATH`-like behavior.
+Kiln always looks in `local-scripts` first, but other systems to search can be added via a `KILN_PATH_SYSTEMS` environment variable, with `PATH`-like behavior.

 ## Kiln environment